 This is especially important in the run-up to Black Friday.
 Figures from DI Handel show that only 9% of Black Friday purchases in 2024 were made at stores the customer had not shopped at before.
 This is significantly lower than both 2023 and the rest of the year, where the figure is usually 11-13%.
 The figures emphasise an important point: consumers prefer to spend their Black Friday money with brands they already know and trust.

-That's why you should use your SMS list strategically - not just to attract new customers, but more importantly to activate your existing followers.
+That's why you should use your mobile list strategically - not just to attract new customers, but more importantly to activate your existing followers.
 A targeted campaign with exclusive offers for previous Black Friday shoppers, loyal customers or members of your customer club can make a big difference.
 Especially if combined with early access or personalised discounts that reward their loyalty and make the decision to buy even easier.

 In a nutshell: The better you activate your existing permissions - the more value you get out of your Black Friday efforts.